prometheus-operator/prometheus-operator/README.md

   1. build the container image with the docker host from within minikube by running `eval $(minikube docker-env)`.
   2. You can build the container using `make container`.
   3. Finally run the e2e tests using `make e2e-test`.

+### Updating contributed rules

+If you change any example rules in the `contrib` directory you'll need to regenerate them prior to submitting the updates.
+To do this, run `make generate` from the root of the repository and commit the result.